hapax/hapax.github.io/assets/simple-physics.md

 So, on average an air molecule travels around $80$ nm, around $1000$ human hairs across.
-In Exercise 15, you can find
+In Exercise 15, you can see how *fast* air molecules diffuse.

 ---